muratk3n/thirdwave/en/README.md

 ---

-Future policy choices never mattered to people the extent the commentariat thought it did
+The mintuea of future policy choices never mattered to people the extent the commentariat thought it did

 "The debates are criticized for not focusing enough on policy"